Who Was Maharshi Patanjali?

 Maharshi Patanjali, despite all the legends associated with him, is in unison related to the Naga cult and Shaivait tradition.
 This only means that he was not from the Vedic tradition.
 The Yoga he expounds is the accumulation and proposition of the Samanik Vrata or Yoga.
 He gives importance to the Vratas, calling the mahavratas or supreme vows.

-The Yoga in Jaina Tradition
+The Yoga in Jain Tradition

 The origins of the Yoga system, linked to the Samanas or Jains, are clear from the gradual development seen in Jain scriptures.
 Jain Yoga focuses on a four-step path to freedom: 1.
 Right faith, 2.
 Right knowledge, 3.
 Right conduct, and 4.
 Right austerity.
 Even though later schools adopted these paths under different names, the core principles remained unchanged.